mrled/progfiguration/docs/src/user-reference/concepts.rst

 .. _progfigsite-concept-inventory:

 Inventory
-    The group of all nodes, groups, functions, and roles, in the progfigsite.
+    Storage for nodes, groups, functions, roles, and secrets for a progfigsite.
-    Includes the ``inventory.conf`` file in ConfigParser format, as well as the Python packages for the nodes, groups, and roles.
-    See :doc:`/user-reference/progfigsite/inventory`.
+    Made up of an implementation of the :class:`progfiguration.inventory.invstores.HostStore` protocol plus an implementation of the :class:`progfiguration.inventory.invstores.SecretStore` protocol.

+    Progfiguration ships with
+    :class:`progfiguration.inventory.storeimpl.memhosts.MemoryHostStore` and
+    :class:`progfiguration.inventory.storeimpl.agesecrets.AgeSecretStore`
+    which implement those two protocols, as well as a convenience function :meth:`progfiguration.inventory.storeimpl.invconf.inventory_conf`
+    which can instantiate one of each based on a simple configuration file.

+    Sites may also implement their own implementation of HostStore and/or SecreStore (in their own :doc:`sitelib module </user-reference/progfigsite/sitelib>`)
+    and use those instead.

 .. _progfigsite-concept-node: